plantanapp/documentation/docs/modules/fields-overview-and-settings.md

 ## Common Parameters

-Those are are the first parameters that you need to provide when creating or editing a Field and are common to all Field types.
+Those are the first parameters that you need to provide when creating or editing a Field and are common to all Field types.
 They are listed and explained below.

 | Parameter | Description and information |
 |---|---|